 AI-Powered Test Generation

 This is where AI delivers some of its most tangible value.
-Given a class or method, AI can generate comprehensive test cases covering happy paths, edge cases, and error scenarios.
+Given a class or method, a model can draft comprehensive test cases covering happy paths, edge cases, and error scenarios — exactly the tedious work that developers under deadline pressure tend to skip.

 From Code to Tests